Eastnor Deer Park

 The Gateway to walks around Eastnor Deer Park and the Malvern Hills.

 Walks through Eastnor Deer Park are largely on tarmac paths and are of varying lengths.
 The path up to Eastnor Obelisk joins the Worcestershire Way and the Malvern Hills.
 A sign is in place at the entrance to Eastnor Deer Park showing some suggested walks.

-Due to large events taking place in Eastnor Deer Park throughout the summer, the usual walking routes have to be closed.
+Due to large events taking place in Eastnor Deer Park throughout the summer, the usual walking routes sometimes have to be closed.
 Further details on closure dates for 2024 will be available in due course.

-During these dates, visitors are welcome to walk on the alternative route (shown on a map at the Deer Park entrance) which leads to the Obelisk and onto the Malvern Hills, except between 10th and 14th August.
+During these dates, visitors are welcome to walk on the alternative route (shown on a map at the Deer Park entrance) which leads to the Obelisk and onto the Malvern Hills.

 Seen for miles around